The Best Online Stock Broker – And How to Get Started & Take Those First Steps

 - Their customer support is personable, knowledgeable and very responsive

-- Their App is great (I don’t use the desktop software) & I can place trades from any location
+- Their App is great (I never use the desktop software) & I can place trades from any location

 - I can close trades without paying commission as long as the option price is 10 cents or less

-- I frequently get filled at a better price than my limit price (price improvement: I’ll sell for a slightly higher price & buy for a slightly lower price)
+- I frequently get filled at a better price than my limit price (price improvement)

 To open an OptionsHouse account, you’ll need a SSN (or ITIN) number.
-There is no account minimum to open an account (meaning that you can open an account with $0 if you’d like).
-However, you’ll need to deposit at least $2,000 in order to have a margin account and be approved for options trading.
+You’ll need to deposit at least $2,000 in order to have a margin account and be approved for options trading.

 OptionsHouse is currently providing 100 commission-free trades when you open and fund an account with $5,000 or more within 60 days of opening your account.